-Since we began operations in 2000, we have recorded approximately 63 million registered downloads of our free product in more than 100 countries, and since January 1, 2003, we have recorded more than one million registered downloads each month.
-As of December 31, 2005, we have more than 10 million active users, and currently, more than 300 million IncrediMail emails are sent by our users each month.
+Since we began operations in 2000, we have recorded approximately 75 million registered downloads of our free product in more than 100 countries, and since January 1, 2003, we have recorded on average more than 1.2 million registered downloads each month.
+As of December 31, 2006, we have more than 10.2 million active users, and currently, more than 330 million IncrediMail emails are sent by our users each month.
 Our users typically use our products for as long as three years.
-Through December 31, 2005, we have sold more than 908,000 products and content licenses worldwide to our registered users.
+Through December 31, 2006, we have sold more than one million products and content licenses worldwide to our registered users.
 We believe our historical track record of converting registered users to purchasing customers represents a convincing validation of our business strategy.